AKYNZEO® provides superior CINV prevention in AC therapy

 - Days 2-3: No antiemetic treatment1

-- AC=anthracycline-cyclophosphamide; CINV=chemotherapy-induced nausea and vomiting; MEC=moderately emetogenic chemotherapy.
+- AC=anthracycline plus cyclophosphamide; CINV=chemotherapy-induced nausea and vomiting; MEC=moderately emetogenic chemotherapy.